Konfekt/FastFold/README.md

 buffer, opening, closing, moving or operating on folds, or typing `zuz` in normal mode and are kept as is otherwise.

+*Set fold methods for every file type only*!
+Setting it globally risks that FastFold assumes the wrong, global, fold method instead of that intended by the file type plug-in, for example TagList.

  **Configuration**

 - If you prefer that folds are only updated manually but not when saving the buffer,